Davidon4/Quick-README-Template/README.md

 Here are the steps to contribute:

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/ImproveFeature`)
+2. Create your Feature Branch (`git checkout -b feature/EnhanceFeature`)
-3. Commit your Changes (`git commit -m 'Add some ImproveFeature'`)
+3. Commit your Changes (`git commit -m 'Add some EnhanceFeature'`)
-4. Push to the Branch (`git push origin feature/ImproveFeature`)
+4. Push to the Branch (`git push origin feature/EnhanceFeature`)
 5. Open a Pull Request

 <p align="right">[<a href="#Quick-README-Template">back to top</a>]</p>